List of Various Excel Errors

 Here we can see that we have written formula as 2^8000, which yields results greater than the longest number; that is why #NUM! error is being displayed.

 6 – #REF!
 Error

-This excel error stands for reference error.
+This error stands for reference error.
 This error usually comes when

 - We cut and paste the referenced cell in different locations.

-As we deleted cell B7 then the cell C7 shifted left to take place of B7 and we got reference error in the formula as we deleted one of the referenced cells of the formula.
+As we deleted cell B7, then the cell C7 shifted left to take the place of B7, and we got a reference error in the formula as we deleted one of the referenced cells of the formula.

 7 – #VALUE!
 Error

 This error comes when we use the wrong data type for a function or formula.
 For example, only numbers can be added.
 But if we use any other data type like text, then this error will be displayed.